guillermoC9/bits-and-nibbles/PDF/README.md

 This distribution here includes parts of an old version (1.2.6) of Zlib by Mark Adler and Jean-loup Gailly.
 Yeah quite old in fact (2012), but good enough to add deflating/inflating support on the PDF and PNG Files.
 The reasons for using this particular version and not other are its permissive license, and because all the code is in C.

-In order to support the embedding of arbitrary TrueType font files, we also include a version of the FreeType-1 library, actually version 1.4, which the authors of it (David Turner, Robert Wilhelm, and Werner Lemberg) let anyone use under 3 conditions that we reproduce here:
+In order to support the embedding of arbitrary TrueType font files, we also include part of the FreeType-1 library -actually version 1.4-, which the authors of it (David Turner, Robert Wilhelm, and Werner Lemberg) let anyone use under 3 conditions that we reproduce here:

 - We don't promise that this software works.
 However, we will be interested in any kind of bug reports. (`as is' distribution)
 - You can use this software for whatever you want, in parts or full form, without having to pay us. (`royalty-free' usage)